-Effective September 21, 2015, Wells Fargo Bank, N.A. replaced Merrill Lynch; Pierce, Fenner & Smith Incorporated; and Banc of America Securities, LLC as the Remarketing Agent for the Series 2001A and 2001B bonds.
 While in daily mode, the bonds are subject to purchase on any business day upon demand by telephonic notice of tender to the Remarketing Agent on the purchase date and delivery to the bond Tender Agent, U.S. Bank, National Association.
-The Hospitals' Remarketing Agent has agreed to exercise its best efforts to remarket bonds for which a notice of purchase has been received.
+The Hospitals' Remarketing Agent, Wells Fargo Bank, N.A., has agreed to exercise its best efforts to remarket bonds for which a notice of purchase has been received.
 The quarterly remarketing fee is payable in arrears, on the first business day of each March, June, September, and December, commencing December 1, 2015 and is equal to 0.05% of the outstanding principal amount of the bonds assigned to the agent.

 Under separate Standby Bond Purchase Agreements for the Series 2001A and Series 2001B (Agreements) between the Hospitals and Landesbank Hessen-Thuringen Girozentrale, a Liquidity Facility has been established for the Tender Agent to draw amounts sufficient to pay the purchase price and accrued interest on bonds delivered for purchase when remarketing proceeds or other funds are not available.
 These Agreements require an adjustable facility fee based on the long-term rating of the bonds, which is calculated as a percentage of the available commitment.
-Payments are made guarterly in arrears, on the first business day of each April, July, October, and January thereafter until the expiration date or the termination date of the Agreements.
-This long-term agreement was renegotiated in July 2013 with a decrease in liquidity fee to 0.35% effective October 11, 2013 through December 31, 2015.
-On September 1, 2015, the Hospitals entered into a new multiple-year agreement with Landesbank Hessen-Thuringen to provide liquidity service at a fee of 0.28% effective September 21, 2015.
+Payments are made quarterly in arrears, on the first business day of each April, July, October, and January thereafter until the expiration date or the termination date of the Agreements.
+On September 1, 2015, the Hospitals entered into a new multiple year agreement with Landesbank Hessen-Thuringen to provide liquidity service at a fee of 0.28%, effective September 21, 2015.
 The applicable percentage will be determined based upon the long-term ratings of the bonds (without regard to any credit enhancement), as follows:

 S&P Moody's Commitment Rate

 AA- or better Aa3 0.28%

 A+ A1 0.38%

-А A2 0.48%
+Α A2 0.48%

 A- A3 0.73%

 BBB+ or lower Baa1 1.78%

 In the event that there is a disparity between Moody's and S&P's ratings on the bonds, the lower rating will prevail for the purpose of calculating the Commitment Fee.
-In addition, should an Event of Default Occur or the long-term unenhanced ratings on the bonds or any Parity Debt be withdrawn or suspended by one or more of the rating agencies for creditrelated reasons, the Fee Rate shall automatically be increased to 1.78% per annum.
+In addition, should an Event of Default occur or the long-term unenhanced ratings on the bonds or any Parity Debt be withdrawn or suspended by one or more of the rating agencies for credit-related reasons, the Fee Rate shall automatically increase to 1.78% per annum.

 Under the Agreements, any bonds purchased through the Liquidity Facility become Bank Bonds and shall, from the date of such purchase to and including the 60th day thereafter and while they are Bank Bonds, bear interest at the Formula Rate (Base Rate equal to the higher of the Prime Rate plus 1.00% for such day or the sum of 1.00% plus the Federal Funds Rate) and from and including the 61st day following the Purchase Date and thereafter bear interest at the higher of the Formula Rate or 7.00%, subject to a maximum rate as permitted by law; provided however, that at no time shall the Base Rate be less than the applicable rate of interest on the bonds which are not Bank Bonds.
 Upon remarketing of Bank Bonds and the receipt of the sales price by the Liquidity Provider, such bonds are no longer considered Bank Bonds.
 Payment of the interest on the Bank Bonds is due quarterly (the first business day of January, April, July, and October) for each period in which Bank Bonds are outstanding.
-At June 30, 2016, there were no Bank Bonds held by the Liquidity Facility.
+At June 30, 2017, there were no Bank Bonds held by the Liquidity Facility.